Pansequito: Personal life

 Pansequito was married to Aurora Vargas who was also a cantaora.
-He died on 17 February 2023, at the Hospital San Juan de Dios del Aljarafe4, due to a brain tumor.
+He died on 17 February 2023, at the Hospital San Juan de Dios del Aljarafe, due to a brain tumor.
 The town of Gines, where he had lived with his wife for more than 30 years, declared a day of official mourning for his death.
 He was cremated in the SE-30 funeral home in Seville, and his ashes were interred at the El Puerto de Santa María Cemetery.